vic/mk-darwin-system/README.md

 #### [Install `nixFlakes`](https://nixos.wiki/wiki/Flakes#Non-NixOS) on your system.

-  In order to bootstrap your system, nixFlakes needs to be installed.
-  Also while bootstrapping the flake experimental commands need to be enabled.
+  In order to bootstrap your system, nixFlakes needs to be installed and the flake experimental commands need to be enabled.

   Be sure to enable flakes experimental commands by editing your `nix.conf` file or by using the `nix --experimental-features "nix-command flakes"` command.